Summer and Fall 2019 Welcome and Orientation

 Who should attend?
 New AND returning graduate students are invited to attend the fair to learn about the many services and resources available to them on campus and in the surrounding community.

-August 18 - Orientation for GTAs and Graduate Students with Teaching Responsibilities
+Orientation for Graduate Students with Teaching Responsibilities

 Hosted by: Teaching and Learning Center (TLC)

-Friday, August 19, 9am-noon, International Student Center
+International Student Center

-Who Should Attend?
+Who should attend?
 This workshop is designed for international and English Language Learner (ELL) graduate students.
 NEW and CURRENT graduate students are welcome to attend.
 The workshop will focus on transitioning to American graduate-level writing expectations and on writing issues and frustrations frequently encountered by ELL and international students.
 Participants will discuss the impact culture has on writing norms, faculty writing expectations, and much more.
 They’ll leave the workshop with a greater understanding of cultural expectations around writing and increased confidence about their positions on and contributions to a U.S. university campus.

 Individual departments or graduate programs may schedule welcome and orientation activities specifically for their graduate students.
 Please consult with your department or program about activities they have planned for you in addition to the orientation activities listed above.